arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.opta-analog-expansion-plc-ide/content.md

 ![Insert a local variable](assets/local-var.png)

-Insert the following variable with it respective _type_ to store the input voltage:
+Insert the following variable with its respective _type_ to store the input voltage:

 | **Name** | **Type** |
 | :------: | :------: |